rasaghnak/Dynamic-Stock-Stream-Processing-with-Kafka-and-AWS/README.md

 ## 🔍 About the Project

-The goal of this project is to showcase the **real-time data processing pipeline** for **stock market simulation and analysis**.
+The goal of this project is to simulate the **real-time data processing pipeline** for **stock market simulation and analysis**.
 The pipeline can handle large volumes of data efficiently and demonstrates the practical application of big data technologies and cloud computing.

-### Key Objectives:
-- Build a **reliable real-time streaming system** using Kafka.
-- Store the streamed data securely on **Amazon S3**.
-- Automate metadata extraction and organization with **AWS Glue**.
-- Enable fast querying and analytics with **Amazon Athena**.
-- Simulate a real-world environment for processing and analyzing stock data.

 ### Why This Project?

-This project is ideal for demonstrating skills in:
+This project is ideal for building understanding in:
 - **Big Data Technologies**: Working with large-scale data in real-time.
 - **Cloud Computing**: Leveraging AWS services for modern data solutions.
 - **Software Architecture**: Designing and implementing scalable data pipelines.